doubleopen-project/doubleopen/spdx-to-ort-research.md

   [ProcessedDeclaredLicense](https://github.com/oss-review-toolkit/ort/blob/9d14320d2d5bba0d86cdf68189f6c987acbc9c7e/model/src/main/kotlin/Project.kt#L60-L63)
   only AND expressions are supported here.
 - scopes
-  - Sub packages of recipes that are not packaged into the final image could be separated from deployed packages here.
+  - Sub-packages of recipes that are not packaged into the final image could be separated from deployed packages here.
 Can scope only be used for excludes, or can scope be taken into account in the policy?
-Maybe one scope for the Yocto recipes, one scope for sub packages that are deployed with the image and one scope for sub packages that are not deployed with the image?
+Maybe one scope for the Yocto recipes, one scope for sub-packages that are deployed with the image and one scope for sub-packages that are not deployed with the image?

 ## Scanner Result